jhuriez/fuel-module-menu/README.md

   class Controller_Backend extends \Controller_Base_Backend
 ```

+You can see an example of a simple controller using theme here : [`menu/example/simple_controller.php`](https://github.com/jhuriez/fuel-module-menu/blob/master/example/simple_controller.php)

 ## Theme

 It uses the Theme class from FuelPHP, consequently you need to have a theme for your administration.